Mar 10, 2021

 The six priority countries and proposals were recommended by Conservation Finance Alliance (CFA) who is leading the development of the GFCR’s Investment Plan.
 With contributions and engagement from the Paul G. Allen Family Foundation, the Prince Albert II of Monaco Foundation, the Government of Germany, BNP Paribas and with technical support from SYSTEMIQ, the GFCR is showcasing the power of partnerships and innovative financing.

-The Global Fund for Coral Reefs is the first UN impact Fund dedicated to SDG 14.
+Is the first UN impact Fund dedicated to SDG 14.
 The GFCR is creating a new paradigm for protection of an ecosystem on the brink of extinction with a myriad of implications.
 Through blended finance and innovative public-private partnerships, the GFCR is catalysing a sustainable financial ecosystem for conservation of coral reef ecosystems and development of the communities that depend on them.

-Get our latest insights delivered to your inbox.
+Get the latest insights from the GFCR delivered to your inbox.